Rain (short story)

 "Rain" is a short story by the British writer W. Somerset Maugham.
 It was originally published as "Miss Thompson" in the April 1921 issue of the American literary magazine The Smart Set, and was included in the collection of stories by Maugham The Trembling of a Leaf.

 The story is set on a Pacific island: a missionary's determination to reform a prostitute leads to tragedy.

 Background

-The guest house where from mid-December 1916 author W. Somerset Maugham resided for six weeks during an extended trip through the South Sea Islands is today called the Sadie Thompson Inn.
+The guest house where from mid-December 1916 author W. Somerset Maugham resided for six weeks during an extended trip through the South Sea Islands, later called the Sadie Thompson Inn.

 In December 1916 during a tour of the Pacific, Maugham and his secretary/companion Gerald Haxton, on the steamer Sonoma, visited Pago Pago, the capital of American Samoa.
 Delayed by a quarantine inspection, Maugham, Haxton and others took lodgings there.
 Other passengers on the Sonoma included a "Miss Thompson", and a medical missionary and his wife, who were models for the characters in "Rain".

 Near Pago Pago is Rainmaker Mountain, which gives Pago Pago Harbor an unusually high rainfall.
 He named it “Rain” as it was raining continuously during his visit to Pago Pago.